 Improvements I’d like to see

 Of course, not everything about LingQ is perfect, which is something that can be said about most language learning apps.

 Perhaps the most annoying aspect is that LingQ counts all forms of a verb or adjective as a new word.
 So, for example, if you save the adjective bello (a masculine singular adjective meaning “beautiful”), and it appears later on in the form bella (the feminine singular of bello), LingQ will count these as two separate words.

 Likewise, if a word is preceded by a preposition, such as all’inizio (a + l’inizio = at the beginning), this entire prepositional phrase will also be counted as one word.

-Finally, when you click on a word, the definitions that appear aren’t always accurate, and occasionally, are even in the wrong language.
-This occurs because, as I mentioned above, users are free to add definitions of their own, and LingQ is unable to vet all the various definitions added by its users.
+What’s more, when you click on a word, the definitions that appear aren’t always accurate, and occasionally, are even in the wrong language.
+This occurs because users are free to add definitions of their own, and LingQ is unable to vet all the various definitions added by its users.
 That said, this tends to occur more within English learning platform than the Italian one.
 (Yes, I use LingQ when I read English articles too!)

 Why I love LingQ

 Before LingQ, I used to underline the words I didn’t know as I read, write them down on a separate sheet of paper, look them up in a dictionary, and if I had time, add them to my Anki flashcard program.
 As you can imagine, the process ate up enormous amounts of precious time, and was so tedious and demoralising that I rarely chose reading over other more interesting activities such as listening to music or watching Italian television.